klaseskilson/bugfree-octo-avenger/README.md

 _"Det blir nice"_ was the words first used to describe this simple app.
 (Those three words are, as it turned out, a great way to describe the workflow while using Angular.)

+The app largely uses the power in AngularJS templating and the two-way data binding, which makes sure that the data is allways the same all over the app.

 #### Todo
 * Make the filter work for the end time.
 * Fix the column width so that it doesn't jump around when changing from the podium view.